Three Mile Island accident: Reactor overheating and malfunction of relief valve

 After the reactor tripped, secondary system steam valves operated to reduce steam generator temperature and pressure, cooling the RCS and lowering RCS temperature, as designed, resulting in a contraction of the primary coolant.
 With the coolant contraction and loss of coolant through the open PORV, RCS pressure dropped as did pressurizer level after peaking 15 seconds after the turbine trip.
 Also, 15 seconds after the turbine trip, coolant pressure had dropped to 2205 psi, the reset setpoint for the PORV.
 Electric power to the PORV's solenoid was automatically cut, but the relief valve was stuck open with coolant water continuing to be released.

 In post-accident investigations, the indication for the PORV was one of many design flaws identified in the operators' controls, instruments and alarms.
 There was no direct indication of the valve's actual position.
 A light on a control panel, installed after the PORV had stuck open during startup testing, came on when the PORV opened.
-When that light—labeled Light on – RC-RV2 open—went out, the operators believed that the valve was closed.
+When that light - labeled Light on - RC-RV2 open - went out, the operators believed that the valve was closed.
 In fact, the light when on only indicated that the PORV pilot valve's solenoid was powered, not the actual status of the PORV.
-While the main relief valve was stuck open, the operators believed the unlighted lamp meant the valve was shut.
+While the main relief valve was stuck open, the operators believed the unlit lamp meant the valve was shut.
 As a result, they did not correctly diagnose the problem for several hours.

 The operators had not been trained to understand the ambiguous nature of the PORV indicator and to look for alternative confirmation that the main relief valve was closed.
 A downstream temperature indicator, the sensor for which was located in the tail pipe between the pilot-operated relief valve and the pressurizer relief tank, could have hinted at a stuck valve had operators noticed its higher-than-normal reading.
 It was not, however, part of the "safety grade" suite of indicators designed to be used after an incident, and personnel had not been trained to use it.
 Its location behind the seven-foot-high instrument panel also meant that it was effectively out of sight.